 A business structure is the particular form, recognized by the law, in which a business operates.

 The most common examples are sole proprietorships, partnerships, LLCs, S corporations, and C corporations.
 What’s the difference between these?
 The main distinction is whether it is a formal entity or not.

-The basic idea is that if you start doing any business activity on your own, but you don’t form an “entity,” you are a business without a formal entity.
+The basic idea is that if you start doing any business activity on your own, but you don’t form an “entity,” you have an informal type of structure.
 There are two types of informal business structures: sole proprietorship and general partnership.
 If you are the only owner of the business and you haven’t formed an entity, you are automatically a sole proprietor or sole proprietorship.
 If you start doing any business activity with one or more others, but you don’t form an entity, you are automatically a “general partnership.”

 1. Structuring your business as a “non entity”